Website Glossary

 Blasting Cap

-A Blasting Cap is a small detonator that triggers the main explosive charge.
+A Blasting Cap is a small detonator that initiates detonation in the main explosive charge.
+There are two types: regular delay and short-interval, or millisecond delay.

 Bomb Suit